 Being easily digestible puts no strain on the digestive system and helps the metabolic functions to take place smoothly.
 Spirulina enhances the red cell count and remains beneficial for anemics.

 Being an excellent anti-inflammatory, it helps reduce inflammation in the body and promotes healing and regeneration.

 Spirulina is an excellent immunomodulator.
 It helps enhance and boost the immune system and fight auto-immune disorders as well.

-Chronic inflammatory conditions like rheumatoid arthritis may be benefitted by regular intake of Spirulina, and it has also shown positive effects in people suffering from bronchial asthma.
+Chronic inflammatory conditions like rheumatoid arthritis may be benefitted from regular intake of Spirulina, and it has also shown positive effects in people suffering from bronchial asthma.
 Therefore, the health benefits of Spirulina are numerous, and the benefits are unquestionable.

 Side Effects of Spirulina